Building Whitby's Budget

 This year, residents can help inform the Town’s budget through two new tools and phases of engagement:

-- NOW COMPLETE : Phase Two - Prioritize (through to July 19) – residents can take part in participatory budgeting through a new and interactive tool that invites participants to rank/prioritize possible capital projects for inclusion in the budget
+• NOW OPEN: Phase Two - Prioritize (through to July 19) – residents can take part in participatory budgeting through a new and interactive tool that invites participants to rank/prioritize possible capital projects for inclusion in the budget

 Stay informed on upcoming budget engagement opportunities.
 Subscribe to receive email updates (submit your email in the STAY INFORMED box).